unruffled-nightingale/rolling-gallary/README.md

 ### `yarn docker:build`

-Builds docker image of the production app with the name `emoji-art`.
+Builds docker image of the production app with the name `simms`.

 ### `yarn docker:run`